 For a dog house, you would not really need an AC with a really high capacity.
 All you need is a single-zone system

 that would be enough to keep the space cool and remove the humidity to keep your pet comfortable.
 It also has to be flexible enough to fit or be accommodated in that little space.

 If you’re looking for a really high energy-efficient, flexible, and high-performance cooling and heating system for your dog’s house, then this type of system is hands-down the best option.
 It is quiet, easy-to-install, and very environment-friendly.
 It is a bit pricey up front, however, you can be assured that its energy-saving capability would be able to completely offset your initial cost outlay.

-Your Best Pick: It would be a toss-up among different top brands like Gree, Panasonic, and Mitsubishi.
+Your Best Pick: It would be a toss-up among different top brands like Gree, Mitsubishi and Boreal.
 All of these manufacturers have some of the best ductless systems in the market today.
 The truth is, it’s just a matter of finding the best model that can fit your application.
-But if you really need a good option, you might not go wrong with the Gree model LIVS09HP230V1B, a high-efficiency system with a rated cooling capacity of 9,600 Btu/h and a rated heating capacity of 12,000 Btu/h.
+But if you really need a good option, you might not go wrong with the Gree Livo Gen3, a high-efficiency system with a rated cooling capacity of 9,600 Btu/h and a rated heating capacity of 12,000 Btu/h.
 This system is ideal for spaces with a size that ranges from 150 square-feet up to 500 square-feet.
-At ComfortUp, this model is priced at $699.